nu11secur1ty/SSTC-HTTPS-hijack-login-credentials/README.md

 # Exploit steps:

-1. - Ijecting the hosts file of the victim:
+1. - Injecting the hosts file of the victim:
 ```
 ```